Geocodio/docs/source/hipaa/index.html.md

 ## Census ACS (American Community Survey)

 Geocodio can return results from the American Community Survey, for any given address in the US.
-This is performed by looking up 5-year estimates for the *census block* associated with the address.
+This is performed by looking up 5-year estimates for the *census block group* associated with the address.

-Please note that a single census block can cover hundreds of households.
+Please note that a single census block group can cover hundreds of households.
 As such, the returned data is not specific to the given location only.

 We have divided ACS results into 5 categories: Demographics, Economics (Income Data), Families, Housing and Social (Education & Veteran Status).